 By Karyn Greenstreet

-As the group facilitator, it is important that you set some mastermind group guidelines about how the group will run and what the rules are for the member behavior.
+As the group facilitator, it is important that you set some mastermind group guidelines about how the group will run.
+What are your rules and expectations for member behavior?

 This helps establish the nature of the relationship among members and builds rapport and trust — two crucial ingredients for a successful mastermind group.

 The way group members communicate with each other, both during Hot Seats and outside of Hot Seats sets the tone and nature of the group.
-Your goal is to create harmony, respect and trust among the members.
-By guiding them about what good communication and listening sounds like, you ensure that they’ve got the skills they will need to be successful in the group.
+Your goal is to create harmony, respect, and trust among the members.
+By guiding them about what good communication and listening sound like, you ensure that they’ve got the skills they will need to be successful in the group.